kevin--/cmakify/README.md

  - `*.dylib`

 ### Future Exclusion Work ###
-It would be smart to have `-axd` and `-axf` or something to append the default exclusion lists

 It would be smart to read `.gitignore` if present

 # CMake Dialect and Generation Behavior #